You don’t have to turn to some no-name brand for a cheap scope.

 Even for the low price, the scope tracks accurately, and you’ll see how decently it does within the first 40 MOA.
 It’s no competition scope, but the turrets handle the action well and you can always depend on your reticle if you’ve done your due diligence at the range.

-Designed to be affordable, mounted to MSR/AR platforms, and best-suited to hunting, the Whiskey3 is a decent scope for the money.
+Designed to be affordable, mounted to MSR/AR platforms, and best-suited to hunting, the Whiskey3 is a decent scope for less than $200.

 Features & Benefits